Creating a design¶

 TWAKEUP: twakeup

-The name of an interface has to be unique.
+of an interface must be unique.